|

 Charles Knight of UCAR offered an explanation in an email (2 Feb 05):

-“The reason this sort of thing happens is that ice cannot grow in supercooled water through very small openings, but
+“The reason this sort of thing happens is that ice cannot grow in

-water, of course, can flow through the openings.
-So one can have an
+flow through the openings.
+So one can have an ice crystal in contact

-ice crystal in contact with a wet porous material, and it grows at the contact,
+with a wet porous material, and it grows at the contact, pushing the ice

-pushing the ice crystal away while the supercooled
+crystal away while the supercooled water flows to the contact.”
+Based

-condition for the formation of the ice -- the dew point temperature of the
+on this there is another necessary condition for the formation of the ice

-air must be below freezing and the temperature must fall to the dew point,
+temperature must fall to the dew point, or more properly the frost

-or more properly the frost point.
-When the temperature falls to the
+point.
+When the temperature falls to the frost point, ice will start

-frost point, ice will start to form on surfaces.
-The crystallization
+to form on surfaces.
+The crystallization of the ice should be

-of the ice should be sufficient to start the growth of ice flowers or Haareis, etc.
+sufficient to start the growth of ice flowers or Haareis,

 Knight pointed me to the paper by Ozawa and Kinosite,

-“Segregated Ice Growth on a Microporous Filter” Journal
+“Segregated Ice Growth on a Microporous Filter” Journal of Colloid and

-of Colloid and Interface Science, (132: 1, 1989).
-They define ice
+Interface Science, (132: 1, 1989).
+They define ice segregation as

-out from moisture-containing porous material such as soil.” (p.
+moisture-containing porous material such as soil.” (p.
 113).
+They

-They conducted experiments growing ice over many hours while making very
+conducted experiments growing ice over many hours while making very

 detailed measurements.
-They found the water to be supercooled
+They found the water to be supercooled and colder

-water.
-They conclude their paper by considering these processes in
+their paper by considering these processes in soils and the formation of

-soils and the formation of needle ice and/or ice wedges.
-They do not
+needle ice and/or ice wedges.
+They do not seem to be aware of ice

-seem to be aware of ice ribbons or frost flowers.
+ribbons or frost flowers.

 So, what we observe when we see ice flowers or frost flowers is ice

 segregation along the stem of a plant.
-When the supercooled
+When the supercooled water

-the supercooled water turns to ice.
-That process
+supercooled water turns to ice.
+That process continues and new ice is added

-the old ice out and away from the stem.
-If the stem is not ruptured
+the stem.
+If the stem is not ruptured over the night, then the

-over the night, then the process can go on continuously until the ambient
+process can go on continuously until the ambient air temperature rises

-air temperature rises above freezing or there is a limit to the supply of
+above freezing or there is a limit to the supply of water in the soil.

-I have observed that such ice flowers will reoccur on subsequent nights
+I have observed that such ice flowers will reoccur on subsequent

-nights in late fall and winter.
+many nights in late fall and winter.

 In fall 2007